whisthq/whist/README.md

 #### `prod` is for Releases only; `staging` is "almost `prod`"

-At Whist, we maintain a `prod` branch for releases only, and auto-tag every commit on `prod` with a release tag [[TODO]](https://github.com/whisthq/whist/issues/1139).

 We also maintain a `staging` branch for release candidates.
 Therefore, `staging` will always be ahead of `prod`, except after a production release, when they will be even.

 When we approach a release milestone, we: